• Skip to primary navigation

 • 1 tablespoon nutritional yeast

-2. In a high-powdered blender (like a Vitamix), place the almonds, garlic, salt, pepper, nutritional yeast, lemon juice, and 1 cup of water.
+• Blend: In a high-powdered blender, place the almonds, garlic, salt, pepper, nutritional yeast, lemon juice, and 1 cup of water.
 Process on high, scraping down the sides as needed.
 Blend until the ricotta is creamy and fluffy, but still slightly grainy, like dairy ricotta.
 Add a little more water (about ¼ cup) if needed to achieve a texture that is almost smooth.

-3. Transfer ricotta to a bowl and stir in the basil.
+• Stir: Transfer ricotta to a bowl, and stir in the basil.
 Serve immediately or refrigerate.
-Keep covered in the refrigerator for up to 1 week.
+Keep in the refrigerator in an airtight container for up to 1 week.

 Let me know in the comments section what ideas you have for enjoying this delicious vegan ricotta.